CSCfi/pebbles/doc/database_migrations.md

 ## Process

-After you change the models (add fields, constraints etc), first make sure you have the correct packages installed etc, either by using a virtualenv or running the command in the api container.
+After you change the models (add fields, constraints etc.), first make sure you have the correct packages installed etc., either by using a virtualenv or running the command in the api container.
 Set "FLASK_APP" environment variable to "pebbles.server:app" in your shell before running the commands.

         (env) pebbles/ $ export FLASK_APP=pebbles.server:app

-Then to make sure db is up to date with latest version file, run
+Then to make sure db is up-to-date with latest version file, run

         (env) pebbles/ $ flask db upgrade